 Kids and teens require a bedtime routine just as adults do.
-Fortunately for children and teenagers, they don't have to create these routines for themselves; however, as a parent, this is a job you must take on.
+Fortunately for children and teenagers, they don't have to create these routines for themselves.
+As a parent, this is a job you must take on.

-It is almost a sure thing that after you have a baby, you're going to lose sleep while they are a newborn.
-The good news is, this stage doesn't last forever..
+It is almost a sure thing that after you become a parent, you're going to lose sleep while you have a newborn in the house.
+The good news is that this stage doesn't last forever.
 To help you better manage this period of sleeplessness, try the following tips:

 New parents (and especially moms who breastfeed) may find these first few months (or indeed, years) of their children’s lives challenging.
 While this is to be expected, it’s also essential to make sure they’re taking care of themselves by getting enough sleep, eating a healthy diet, exercising, and making time for their own hobbies and interests.
 The other sleep tips above — including practices like Yoga Nidra, meditation, and mindfulness — can help tremendously.